 There’s a never-ending debate about the cost of cooking your own meals versus eating out with valid points on both sides of the fence.
-Eating-out is more convenient and relaxed that providing a social outlet outside your home.
-Cooking meals at home is cheaper, (generally) healthier, and is also a great bonding activity for the family.
+Eating out is more convenient and relaxed while providing a social outlet away from home.
+Cooking meals at home is cheaper, (generally) healthier, and is also a great activity that helps your family bond with one another.

-In 2015, Bloomberg reported that eating out sales have surpassed the grocery sales.
-The millennials, specifically, are more inclined to spend money on dining out when compared to the previous generation, the Baby Boomers.
-The Department of Commerce started gathering data in 1992 and consumers spent more on dining out than on food to be prepared at home.
+In 2015, Bloomberg reported that sales of people eating out at restaurants has surpassed grocery store sales.
+Millennials, specifically, are more likely to spend money dining out compared to Baby Boomers.
+The Department of Commerce started gathering data in 1992 and since then, consumers have spent more dining out than on food to be prepared at home.

-The changing eating habits and inflation of grocery prices may cause one’s food budget to balloon, but let’s see how cooking your own meals and eating out fare against each other and the best ways to keep your food budget from spiraling out of control.
+The changing eating habits may have increased your food budget, but let’s see how cooking your own meals compares to eating out and the best ways to keep your budget from spiraling out of control.

 Cost of Groceries

-The Nation’s Restaurant News reported that the cost of food prepared at home dropped by 0.5%.
-Meanwhile, the price of eating out has gone up by 2.7%, a significant increase from the 1.4% rate from the year before.
+The Nation’s Restaurant News reported that grocery prices dropped by 0.5%.
+Meanwhile, the price of eating out has gone up by 2.7%.

-The Nation’s Restaurant News also cited that the increase in restaurant prices despite the reduction of prices of food ingredients is mainly attributed to the fact that preparing restaurant food is labor intensive.
-Because of this, food establishment owners are more reluctant to bring their menu prices down despite ingredients getting cheaper.
+The Nation’s Restaurant News also cited that the increase in restaurant prices despite the reduction of prices of ingredients is mainly attributed to the fact that preparing restaurant food is labor intensive.
+Because of this, restaurant owners are more reluctant to bring their menu prices down despite their costs going down.

 Meanwhile, the USDA reports that “inflation for grocery store foods was lower than average as many at-home food categories decreased in price with pork, dairy products, fish, and seafood posting the largest decreases.”
-However, it was also reported that spending on food-away-from-home (e.g. restaurants), hovered around 49% during the recession in 2007-2009 and picked up in 2014 with an increase to 50.9%.
+However, it was also reported that spending on meals at a restaurant hovered around 49% in 2007-2009 and picked back up in 2014 with an increase to 50.9%.

-This aligns with the report that more and more people are spending at restaurants, but with your own personal finances in line, is it wiser and cheaper to cook your own meals or to purchase them out?
+This aligns with the report that people are eating out at restaurants more often.
+The question still remains, is it cheaper to cook your own meals at home?

 - Quarter of a chicken = $2.25